Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 > you can use Ansible-doc to help you convert a playbook into a bash file `ansible-doc yum_repository`

-> Remember even a single typo could cost you a full mark on this question, make sure you use quotation around your description parameter
+> Remember even a single typo could cost you a full mark on this question, make sure you use quotation around your description parameters.

 ```shell
 #!/bin/bash